WillFantom/Composing/traefik/ReadMe.md

 This file uses the entrypoint redirection mechanism introduced in Træfik v2.2 to force all `http` requests to be redirected as `https` at port `443`.
 This means that each services no longer needs 2 routers (one at each entrypoint).

+## File Provider

+The services on this repo uses Træfik's **docker provider**, however, the **file provider** is also enabled.
+In the `.env` file you make, you will specify a `RULES_DIR`.
+This is a folder where you can store `<service-name>.yml` files that will be parsed as rules.
+An example yml file has been provided as `service.yml`.
+This service uses the **sso** middleware and the **basic** middleware chain, both of which are provided by the Træfik's docker mechanism.
+It also uses the `cfdns` certificate resolver.
+Specifically, the example services proxys to a service running at the IP *192.168.1.45* on port *8080*.

 ## ENV file

 To run this, you must create a `.env` file in this directory.
 Below are the required fields: